Regulations and Procedures

 - the student fails to achieve a passing grade in any required secondary piano course, either by not enrolling or by earning the grade of F; or

-- the student completes fewer than the required 14 credit hours (including ensemble) in the fall or spring semesters.
+- the student completes fewer than the required 14 credit hours (including major ensemble) in the fall or spring semesters.

 An undergraduate student will be placed on academic probation after any semester in which